 This post may contain affiliate links, where we earn from qualifying purchases.
 See more details in the policy page.

 The idea for these muffins is actually the result of a misunderstanding.
 In a roundabout way, I have Michelle at Giraffes Can Bake to thank/blame for these.
-You see, for all there are arguments that the world is getting smaller etc, unless you have experience of both sides of the Atlantic, you might be surprised at how often British and American English can differ.
+It was a classic case of British and American English meaning different things.

 I talk about it a bit on my Language and Measurements page, and you may have seen a few times when I write a few ingredients in more than one way.
-On the whole, I am not too bad in knowing what the other version of a word is from my time on the US side of the pond, an American other-half and being brought up in the UK, but now and again I get brain fuzz or stumble on something I am not sure of.
+On the whole, I am pretty familiar with both UK and US English (and a good amount of Aussie words) form my time in each place.
+However now and again I get brain fuzz or stumble on something I am not sure of.
+Context often has a lot to do with it, too.

-Last week, when I saw Michelle's Christmas spiced pudding cookies I was having one of those brain fuzz moments and immediately thought 'ooh, they taste of or are made with Christmas pudding' and only gradually after reading did I realize my mistake.
+Last week, when I saw Michelle's Christmas spiced pudding cookies I was having one of those brain fuzz moments and immediately thought 'ooh, they taste of or are made with Christmas pudding'.
+Only gradually as I read further did I realize my mistake.

 She meant American 'pudding' which is one particular type of custardy dessert, I think closest to Angel Delight for Brits.
 However, it gave me an idea.
 Why couldn't I use Christmas pudding in something else?
 I decided muffins were the most likely, and tastiest candidate, and so got to work.

 These are still quite 'solid' muffins, though they are not bricks either, don't worry.
 Of course with the Christmas pudding in there, that's not much of a surprise, but they are still a lot lighter than the pudding itself yet with all the tasty flavor.
-They would make a great tea-time snack for any New Year visitors - I might need to make some more as we are getting through them fairly quickly already.
+They would make a great tea-time snack for any New Year visitors.

 Christmas pudding muffins